On-site

 Day-to-day tasks

-• read technical drawings to plan the tasks on a job
+• read technical drawings to plan a job's tasks

-• work from access platforms, ladders or scaffolding
+• work from high access platforms, ladders or scaffolding

 • measure, set out and cut aluminium frameworks that hold ceiling panels